 \paragraph*{\bf Mean-field dynamics.} Following the experimental conditions, we consider a $^{87}$Rb BEC in the aforementioned hyperfine states with a spin population imbalance of 85\%-15\%.
-To model the dynamical generation of the Peregrine, we employ a system of two coupled 3D Gross-Pitaevskii equations~\cite{Pitaevskii2003,Pethick2008,Kevrekidis2015}, Here, $\Psi_F(\textbf{r},t)$ is the 3D mean-field wave function with $F=1,2$ denoting the appropriate hyperfine level, while $\textbf{r}=(x,y,z)$, and $m$ denotes the atomic mass.
-The external trap is given by $V(\textbf{r})=m\left(\omega^2_x x^2 + \omega^2_y y^2 + \omega^2_z z^2\right)/2$, and the coupling constants $g_{FF'}=4 \pi N_{F'} \hbar^2 a_{FF'}/m$ refer to the intra- $(F=F')$ and inter-species ($F\neq F'$) interaction strengths, with $a_{FF'}$ being the 3D s-wave scattering lengths, and $N_F$ is the atom number in the $F$ spin channel.
-Specifically, the scattering lengths corresponding to the experimental setup are taken to be $a_{11}=100.86a_0$, $a_{22}=94.57a_0$, and $a_{12}=a_{21}=98.9a_0$, where $a_0$ designates the Bohr radius.
-This choice gives rise to an {\it effective} attractive nonlinearity coefficient $a_\mathrm{eff}=a_{22}-a_{12}^2/a_{11}<0$, allowing for a reduced effective single-component description of the minority component as discussed in~\cite{Dutton2005,Bakkali-Hassani2021}.
+To model the dynamical generation of the PS, we employ two coupled 3D Gross-Pitaevskii equations~\cite{Pitaevskii2003,Pethick2008,Kevrekidis2015}, Here, $\Psi_F(\textbf{r},t)$ is the 3D mean-field wave function with $F=1,2$ denoting each hyperfine state, $\textbf{r}=(x,y,z)$, and $m$ is the atomic mass.
+The external trap is given by $V(\textbf{r})=\sum_{\alpha=x,y,z} m\omega_\alpha^2\alpha^2/2$, and the coupling constants $g_{FF'}=4 \pi N_{F'} \hbar^2 a_{FF'}/m$ refer to the intra- $(F=F')$ and interspecies ($F\neq F'$) interaction strengths, with $a_{FF'}$ being the 3D $s$-wave scattering lengths, and $N_F$ is the atom number in the $F$ spin channel.
+Specifically, the scattering lengths corresponding to the experimental setup are $a_{11}=100.86a_0$, $a_{22}=94.57a_0$, and $a_{12}=a_{21}=98.9a_0$, where $a_0$ designates the Bohr radius.
+These coefficients give rise to an {\it effective} attractive nonlinear coefficient $a_\mathrm{eff}=a_{22}-a_{12}^2/a_{11}<0$, allowing for a reduced single-component description of the minority component~\cite{Dutton2005,Bakkali-Hassani2021}.